Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20240416-intro-to-ml1/make_peptides_ml_dataset.md

    library(janitor)

    # The goal of this script is to create a demo machine learning data set from peptides and their metadata.
-   # It filters peptides in the peptipedia database to clusters of similar peptides
+   # It filters peptides in the peptipedia database to large clusters of similar peptides
-   # (10% identity or greater) that all have the same bioactivity label.
+   # (80% identity or greater) that all have the same bioactivity label.
-   # It then joins selected peptides to their metadata
+   # It then joins selected peptides to their metadata.

    # filter to peptides clusters with many members that have the same bioactivity --------

-   # read in cluster information from mmseqs2 easy-cluster (result from step 5)
+   # read in cluster information from mmseqs2 linclust
-   clusters <- read_tsv("~/Downloads/backup_peptipedia_29_03_2023/mmseqs/peptipedia_minlen10-0.3_cluster.tsv",
+   clusters <- read_tsv("~/Downloads/backup_peptipedia_29_03_2023/mmseqs/peptipedia_minlen10-0.8_cluster.tsv",
                         col_names = c("rep", "member"))

    # read in peptide bioactivity information
    peptide_bioactivity <- read_csv('~/Downloads/backup_peptipedia_29_03_2023/peptipedia.csv') %>%
      clean_names()

-   # filter to clusters that have many members
+   # make the data set a little bit smaller by filtering to clusters that have > 5 members
+   # otherwise, the lines of code to find clusters with all of the same bioactivity takes too long
    cluster_sizes <- clusters %>%
      group_by(rep) %>%
      tally() %>%
      arrange(desc(n))

    large_clusters <- cluster_sizes %>%
-     filter(n > 10)
+     filter(n > 2)

    clusters_filtered <- clusters %>%
      filter(rep %in% large_clusters$rep)